-F. Master in Science, Master in Chemistry and Master in Physics
+F. Master in Science and Master in Chemistry

-- 7. A student who has gained at least 240 credits, of which:- - (a) at least 80 credits have been gained at Second level; - (b) at least 200 have been gained in subjects listed in Science Regulation 2 (i) (v) above; - (c) at least 40 have been gained in subjects listed in Science Regulation 2 (i) (iv) above may be admitted to an M.Sci. or M.Chem or M.Phys. degree programme. - 8.
-A candidate for the M.Sci. or M.Chem. or M.Phys. degree who in the opinion of the examiners fails to reach a sufficient level of attainment in the assessment for the modules taken in the first Honours year may be required to transfer to the corresponding Honours B.Sc. programme. - 9.
-The subjects recognised for the M.Sci. and M.Chem. and M.Phys. degree programmes are listed in Appendix: Degree List.
+- 7. A student who has gained at least 240 credits, of which:- - (a) at least 100 credits have been gained at Second level; - (b) at least 200 have been gained in subjects listed in Science Regulation 2 (i) (v) above; - (c) at least 40 have been gained in subjects listed in Science Regulation 2 (i) (iv) above may be admitted to an M.Sci. or M.Chem. degree programme.

+- 8. A candidate for the M.Sci. or M.Chem. degree who in the opinion of the examiners fails to reach a sufficient level of attainment in the assessment for the modules taken in the first Honours year may be required to transfer to the corresponding Honours B.Sc. programme. - 9.
+The subjects recognised for the M.Sci. and M.Chem. degree programmes are listed in Appendix: Degree List.